cyberopsbill/howto-guides/docs/webpage-configs.md

 !!! question "But what about those open redirects?"

     An open redirect is a type of security vulnerability that occurs when a web application accepts user-controlled input to generate a URL for redirection without proper validation or restrictions.
 This can be exploited by attackers to redirect users to malicious sites without their knowledge or consent.
-Here’s how open redirects work and why they are a concern:
+It's important to understand how open redirects work, why they are problematic, and what we can do to prevent them.

 #### How Open Redirects Work